slavaavr/go-struct-builder/README.md

 ```bash
 go generate ./...
 ```
+That's it.
+Examples can be found in the [testdata](https://github.com/slavaavr/go-struct-builder/tree/master/internal/service/testdata) folder.

+## Required / Optional fields

 - There are two types of struct fields: `required` and `optional`.
 By default, every pointer** value is optional and the rest of them are required.
 To change the default behaviour add the appropriate struct tags:
 ```go